Standard Admission Requirements

-The results of the writing assessment will determine what, if any, writing course(s) students will be required to complete with a “C” or better within the first 24 credits of the EXCEL program.
+The results of the writing assessment will determine what, if any, writing course(s) students will be required to complete with a “C” or better within the first 24 credits of the undergraduate program.
 If students have met all their writing general education requirements and achieve a satisfactory score on the assessment, no further writing courses will be required.
 If, however, the score is below the determined level on the assessment, students will be required to take the course(s) most appropriate to their level, regardless of whether all general education requirements have been met.

 Second Bachelor’s Degree Option

-Applicants to the EXCEL Program who already hold a regionally accredited baccalaureate degree will be allowed to pursue and, if all requirements are met, earn a second bachelor’s degree from Trinity.
+Applicants to the undergraduate programs who already hold a regionally accredited baccalaureate degree will be allowed to pursue and, if all requirements are met, earn a second bachelor’s degree from Trinity.
 From the existing bachelor’s degree coursework, we would transfer applicable general education and elective credits that meet current Trinity degree requirements for the second bachelor’s degree.
 Also, students would be required to complete the major, as well as BI 101 and BI 111, if they do not transfer in equivalent courses.
 Students who have a baccalaureate degree from another school need to take a minimum of 33 credit hours at Trinity and must complete at least two-thirds of a major in new coursework at TIU to receive the second bachelor’s degree from Trinity-Florida.
 This second-degree option is also available to students who already hold a TIU bachelor’s degree.
 Students pursuing a second bachelor’s degree are not eligible for federal grant funds.
 Lifetime Direct Loan limits for undergraduate work must be reviewed to determine a student’s remaining Direct Loan eligibility if any.

 - Return the completed application with the application fee to the Admissions Office.

 - Using the transcript request form in the application packet, request official transcripts from all colleges or universities where you have attended classes.
 Student copies or hand-delivered copies are not considered official transcripts and will not be accepted for purposes of admission.
-Upon receipt of all official transcripts, the EXCEL admissions staff will provide the applicant with an assessment of previous college coursework.
+Upon receipt of all official transcripts, the undergraduate admissions staff will provide the applicant with an assessment of previous college coursework.

 - Complete the writing sample as described in the application packet.

-- Upon completion of the transfer credit assessment and evaluation of the writing sample, the EXCEL admissions staff will evaluate your application packet for admission.
+- Upon completion of the transfer credit assessment and evaluation of the writing sample, the undergraduate admissions staff will evaluate your application packet for admission.
 You will then be notified of your admission status, usually within two weeks.